Yellow Brick Road

 Chapter 2: Determining the Quality of Raw Shea Butter

 From a botanist’s perspective, the Shea tree (Vitellaria paradoxa) is a remarkable species that produces even more remarkable fruits.
-Hidden within the fruit’s seed or nut is a solid, fatty oil, the Shea Butter we so highly prize.
+Hidden within the fruit’s seed or nut is a solid, fatty oil — the Shea Butter we so highly prize.
 Extracting this oil and maintaining its quality is a meticulous process, and understanding this process is key to determining the quality of the resulting product.
+Our learning guides delve into these steps, offering insight into the science and care behind every batch.

 The term ‘unrefined’ refers to Shea Butter that has undergone minimal processing, preserving the integrity of its natural nutrients and fatty acids.
-On the other hand, ‘refined’ Shea Butter, often smoother and whiter, has been processed to remove the color and reduce the aroma but at the cost of many beneficial properties.
+Refined Shea Butter, which tends to be smoother and whiter, undergoes processing that removes its natural color and aroma.
+However, this process also strips away many of its beneficial properties.

 Chapter 3: The Benefits of Raw Shea Butter for Skin and Hair